-Founded in 1957, by Fred Richman, Richloom Fabrics Group has has a long successful storied history.
-After working in his father’s textile business, Fred Richman, with a $5,000 loan from his father in law, started Richloom Fabrics Group.
+Founded in 1957 by Fred Richman, Richloom Fabrics Group has had a long, successful, storied history.
+After working in his father’s texile business, Fred Richman, with a $5,000 loan from his father-in-law, started Richloom Fabrics Group.
 Now President Emeritus, Fred has seen the company that he built grow and change into the global multi-faceted textile and finished goods company it is today.
-Now led by his son Jim Richman, who joined the company in 1972, Richloom Fabrics Group and Richloom Home Fashions has operations in 6 countries shipping product worldwide.
+Now led by his son Jim Richman, who joined the company in 1972, Richloom has operations in 6 countries, shipping product worldwide.

 Headquartered on Fifth Avenue in New York City, Richloom services a wide range of customers and industries.
 As a fabric converter and mill, Richloom supplies the Upholstery, Decorative Jobber, Hospitality, over-the-counter retail, Casual Outdoor Furniture and recreational vehicle industries.
-Through its Richloom Home fashions division, Richloom supplies finished window and bedding product to many mass and big box retailers in North America.
-Both company’s expansive product offerings range from prints, wovens, dobbies and jacquards textiles as well as intricate decorative textiles utilizing the latest in fine bead work, embroideries and embossed treatments.
+Richloom offers an expansive product range, from prints, wovens, dobbies and jacquard textiles to intricate decorative textiles utilizing the latest in fine bead work, embroidery and embossed treatments.

-Creativity and innovation is at the heart of Richloom’s business strategy.
-Our design and product development specialist work tirelessly to develop new offerings twice a year utilizing the latest in design trend and technology.
+Creativity and innovation are at the heart of Richloom’s business strategy.
+Our design and product development specialists work tirelessly to develop new offerings twice a year, utilizing the latest in design trends and technology.
 Our production and logistics teams work closely with our vast supply chain to ensure a professional, seamless and enjoyable experience.
-As the world grows Richloom considers itself a design oriented logistics operation.
+As the world grows, Richloom considers itself a design oriented logistics operation.